About the Public Service Commission

 - Under Treasurer - Jim Murphy, Under Treasurer

 - Robert Setter, Public Service Commission Chief Executive.

 Robert Setter, Commission Chief Executive

-Robert Setter’s career over the past 35 years has been in both the private and public sectors with extensive experience and demonstrated success across all elements of corporate governance, and a strong focus on leadership development.
+Robert Setter’s career over the past 37 years has been in both the private and public sectors.
+He has a deep record of success in corporate governance, organisational reform and leadership development.

-In his previous government roles, Robert has been Associate Director-General, Science, Agriculture, Food and Regional Services, Queensland Department of Employment, Economic Development and Innovation and the Director-General, Queensland Department of Agriculture, Food and Fisheries.
-He has also held several senior executive roles in the VET and Queensland TAFE sectors including General Manager, Planning and Purchasing Group (responsible for all public VET funding), and Deputy Director, Southbank Institute of TAFE.
+Robert’s current position is Chief Executive, Queensland Public Service Commission.
+Previous government positions include Associate Director-General, Science, Agriculture, Food and Regional Services, Queensland Department of Employment, Economic Development and Innovation and the Director-General, Queensland Department of Agriculture, Food and Fisheries.
+He has also held various senior executive roles in the Queensland TAFE sector.

 Robert is a graduate of the Australian Institute of Company Directors (AICD), and was a Founding Director of Aviation Australia Pty Ltd; the Corporation Sole for the Australian Agriculture College Corporation; and for several years a non-executive Director, AgriFood Skills Australia, a national Industry Skills Council.
 He is presently Board Director, Australia and New Zealand School of Government (ANZSOG), and President, Institute for Public Administration Australia (IPAA) Queensland.